ishantinsights/RCA/README.md

 Request timestamp: Timestamp when the ride was requested.
 Drop timestamp: Timestamp when the ride was completed.

+#Before jumping on to solution ,Let us clarify few of the things:

+What is ride cancellation as per company?
+Ride cancellation rate = No of cancelled bookings / No of confirmed bookings

+Categorise the ride cancellations into two groups -

+Intercity
+City to Airport (or vice-versa)

+#First of all, irrespective of the data that we have, there are some questions that we need to ask as a Data/Product Analyst to get some clarity on the issue

+Q.Is this thing happening for specific devices?
+(Android or iOS)

+Q. Has there been any major change/upgrade in the product?

+Q. Is this increase in cancellation rate gradual or sudden?'

+Q. Have we checked for any issues on the driver app?

+Q. Are we receiving any major complaints or bug reports?

+Q. Is the change observed across several regions specifically or is it uniform?

+Q. Are we seeing a high cancellation rate for driver’s belonging to a specific age group?

+Q. Any pattern in ride cancellations in terms of the vehicle category?
+(Auto, Mini or Sedan)

+Q. Has there been any major holiday in the past week?

+Q. Have we done any recent experiments related to the platform?

+Q. Has there been any recent strike or protest by the drivers?

+Q. Has company been involved in any controversy lately?

+Q. Are we currently facing any connectivity related issues throughout the region?
+Q. Do we have any reports of frequent app crashes or something like that?

+Q. Is there any change detected in the usual user behavior over the last week?

+Q. Is it possible that the drivers might be using some other ride sharing platforms as well?

 #Analysis Goals
 The primary objectives of this analysis are to:
 Identify the significant factors contributing to ride cancellations and car non-availability.